 4225.30—Other Authorizations – Unfunded Contract Authority

 An agency must report contract authority based on applicable legislation and on the agency’s determination of write-offs or other adjustments made during the fiscal year.
-This authority may be current or permanent, definite or indefinite.
+This authority may be current or permanent, and definite or indefinite in amount.

 The agencies should report the following activity: